Thomas Wilson (bishop)

 Thomas Wilson (20 December 1663 – 7 March 1755) was Bishop of Sodor and Man between 1697 and 1755.

-He was born in Burton and Ness, in the Wirral, Cheshire, in December 1663.
+He was born in Burton in the Wirral, Cheshire, in December 1663.
 Having studied medicine at Trinity College, Dublin, he was ordained a priest in 1689.
-In 1692 the Lord of Mann, William Stanley the Earl of Derby, appointed him personal chaplain and tutor to the earl's son.
-Five years later, at Lord Derby's urging, Wilson reluctantly accepted promotion to the vacant bishopric of Sodor and Man.
+In 1692 the Lord of Mann, William Stanley, 9th Earl of Derby, appointed him personal chaplain and tutor to the earl's son.
+Five years later, at Lord Derby's urging, Wilson accepted promotion to the vacant bishopric of Sodor and Man.

 When he came to the Isle of Man, he found the buildings of the diocese in a ruinous condition.
 The building of new churches was one of his first acts, and he eventually rebuilt most of the churches of the diocese along with establishing public libraries.
 He oversaw the passing in the Tynwald of the Act of Settlement 1704 that provided tenants with rights to sell and pass on their land, subject only to continued fixed rents and alienation fees.
-Wilson worked to restore ecclesiastical discipline on the island, although he clashed with civil authorities partly because of the reduction of revenue from Wilson mitigating fines in the spiritual court.
-He met James Edward Oglethorpe in London and because of that meeting became interested in foreign missions.
+Wilson worked to restore ecclesiastical discipline on the Island, although he clashed with civil authorities partly because of the reduction of revenue from Wilson mitigating fines in the spiritual court.
+He met James Oglethorpe in London and because of that meeting became interested in foreign missions.
 He was an early advocate of the Society for the Propagation of the Gospel in Foreign Parts.

 Bishop Wilson's relations with the people of the Isle of Man were marked by mutual affection and esteem.
 His personal piety expressed itself in energetic charitable activity and he often intervened to shield his flock from the demands of the state authorities.
 He declined preferment to the much wealthier See of Exeter.
 When he died on 7 March 1755 at the age of 91, it is said that his funeral was attended by nearly the whole adult population of the Isle of Man.